single-spa/single-spa.js.org/website/versioned_docs/version-5.x/recommended-setup.md

 The advantage of b) is that it doesn't require running the import-map-deployer in your production environment.
 Ultimately, you should choose whichever option makes sense for your organization.

-Another option of deploying and making sure the latests javascript files are beeing used is making use of redirect (http statuscode 302).
-The single-spa importmap uses the unhashed url of the javascript file. eg: dist/app.js.
+Another option of deploying and making sure the latests javascript files are beeing used is making use of redirect (HTTP status code 302).
+The single-spa import map uses the unhashed url of the javascript file. eg: dist/app.js.
 Then when the requests for this file comes to the server it is redirected to the actual deployed file eg. dist/app.123abc.js and this is then served to the client.
-This way the importmap never has to be updated and the microfronted can be separatly deployed.
+This way the import map never has to be updated and the microfrontend can be separately deployed.

 ## Applications versus parcels versus utility modules